The Best 10 Public Hospitals in Kenya

 7. Pumwani Maternity Hospital

-The Pumwani Maternity Hospital is well known for the provision of exceptional maternity care services in Sub-Saharan Africa.
+The Pumwani Maternity Hospital is well known for providing exceptional maternity care services in Sub-Saharan Africa.
 It began as a charitable organization in 1926.
-Today, the hospital is an obstetric and referral hospital for the delivery of expectant mothers around the country.
+Today, the hospital is an obstetric and referral hospital for the delivery of expectant mothers nationwide.

 Pumwani Maternity Hospital has a 354-bed capacity, 144 baby cots, 3 theatres, and a High Dependency Unit.
 Due to its reputation, the hospital has a training center for students specializing in nursing and midwifery.